 A Series of watercolour paintings, by Australian Artist Christine Porter, of the “Boorolong” shed near Armidale on the New England Tablelands.
 One of the older sheds in the area, it was built more than 100 years ago from timber milled nearby.
 The magnitude of this shed, with the variety of ways that local timber has been used, is a testament to the craftsmen then, and to the men and women who have worked it since.

-Paintings from this series will be exhibited in Christine’s next solo exhibition in March 2020 at the Gympie Regional Gallery in Queensland.
+Paintings from this series is being exhibited in Christine’s solo exhibition at the Gympie Regional Gallery in Queensland.
 18 March 2020 – 24th April.
-Opening event will be Saturday 21st March.
-All welcome.
-Please contact Christine if you’d like a personal invitation to the opening.
+The Gallery has been closed, like the rest of Australia, because of Covid19, so here’s the online view.

 These are either full sheet (76x56cm) or close to.
 They are the major works of this series.
 The thing I loved most about this shed were the interior views of timber posts, beams, gates and roofing.
 A joyful experience of perspective.